Save the Children

-“Save the Children has a footprint in many countries and resulting complex legal needs,” says Clare Canning, General Counsel for Save the Children International.
+“Save the Children has a footprint in many countries and resulting complex legal needs,” says Clare Canning, SCI General Counsel.
 “Freshfields has worked with us since 2009 and knows us intimately.
 We can trust them to understand us.”

-Freshfields trainee solicitor Freddy Soames is on a six-month secondment to Save the Children International.
+Freshfields trainee solicitor Freddy Soames is on a six-month secondment to SCI.
 He says the experience has been enriching: “The secondment has helped me understand the client perspective more deeply.
 The obvious answer might not be what they are looking for.
 Most of all I feel very fortunate to work with Save the Children’s passionate, committed team.”

 Save the Children’s global restructuring in 2010–11 saw more than 50 of our lawyers across 10 Freshfields offices contribute more than 4,500 hours of pro bono advice.

 The project streamlined the way the charity operates at a global level, unlocking substantial benefits for children as well as Save the Children.
 We also advised on various urgent legal queries in relation to Save the Children’s work tackling the Ebola crisis in 2014-15.

 In 2015 SCI asked us for legal advice on the registration process to operate in various eastern European countries to assist with the refugee crisis.
 It wanted to know about any tax obligations and employment issues as well as whether it would be able to act in a particular country pending receipt of formal registration.
 Through our relationship law firms, we were able to introduce Save the Children to law firms in seven jurisdictions across the region (Macedonia, Hungary, Serbia, Croatia, Bulgaria, Slovenia and Montenegro).